 How this unfolds, and at what cost or benefit, is impossible to forecast.
 But it’s going to be fascinating to watch, to report on, and to analyse.

 That’s the goal of this website – to discuss the ideas, analyse the trends, the new technologies and the policies that will drive this transformation.
-And it’s the goal of our sister websites, the EV-Focused The Driven, and OneStepOffTheGrid.com.au, because of the opportunities and choices afforded consumers by solar, battery storage, and other technologies.
+And it’s the goal of our sister websites, the EV-Focused The Driven, and OneStepOffTheGrid.com.au, because of the opportunities and choices afforded consumers by solar, household battery storage, and other technologies.